-- Only use runways which are clearly identified, marked with the SWL and for which a current test certificate is available. - Inspect the runway, block and accessories before use and before placing into storage. - Only use runways that are fitted with positive end stops. - Position the lifting appliance directly over the load then take the weight of the load gently. - Ensure you have a clear view of the travel path and that this is free of obstructions before moving suspended loads.
+- Store and handle jib cranes correctly. - Inspect the jib crane, block and accessories before use and before placing into storage. - Position the jib arm so that the lifting appliance is directly over the load. - Take the weight of the load gently. - Ensure the travel path is clear before slewing the crane. - Push rather than pull the load when slewing the jib arm.